 Theft, vandalism, and rain damage

 In the event that the worst does happen, do you know your bike’s serial number?
 This is a number that is printed underneath the bottom bracket, where the pedals attach to the frame.
 Use this number to register with UCF Parking Services AND UCF Police Department.
 If your bike does get stolen, report it to UCF PD and if it turns up at a pawn shop or a bike shop, the chances of recovery are much higher if you registered it in the first place.
 Also, do your hair and makeup and have a photoshoot with your bike.
 Having pictures to post if it goes missing will help a lot and it’s something we never think about until after it’s gone.
 Having you in the pictures also makes it easier to show ownership.
-Bring your bike by the Spokescouncil table and we can take down the information for you as an extra backup.

 I don’t have any friends to ride with!